Note from Mr. Defined Sight- Today Mrs. Defined Sight unleashes some of her resume knowledge on us. We hope you enjoy and find these tips useful!

 List Training and Certifications

-Really think back over the years if there has been any training at all that you have participated in; from monthly webinars to formal off-site training, certifications, etc.
+Really think back over the years if there has been any training at all that you have participated in.
+From monthly webinars to formal off-site training, certifications, etc. Yeah, employers want to see this shit.
+Ahem.
+I mean credentials and achievements.

-Be sure to list your degree, place of institution you received it, GPA (if you are proud of it), and year degree earned.
-If you don’t have a degree, you can create a college coursework section and list all the courses completed here (it’s important if you are stating you have education and experience in activities to list these formal courses, places taken and year).
+Be sure to list your degree, place of institution you received it, GPA (if you are proud of it) and year degree earned.
+If you don’t have a degree, you can create a college coursework section and list all the courses completed here.
+It’s important if you are stating you have education and experience in activities to list these formal courses, places taken and year.
+HR will give you credit for them.
 If required in the application, also include your transcripts.

 This is such an important section.
-For references, I recommend a solid list: Current Supervisor (or contact me first line); former Supervisors (from each place of work in the resume); mentor (if you don’t have one or two – you should! or if you were a mentor, list the mentee); professional (is there a current or former coworker that would stand up for you); and personal (the friend that can speak intelligently about you, and not tell your embarrassing moments).
+For references, I recommend a solid list: Current Supervisor (or contact me first line).
+Former Supervisors (from each place of work in the resume).
+Mentor (if you don’t have one or two – you should! or if you were a mentor, list the mentee).
+Professional (is there a current or former coworker that would stand up for you).
+Last but not least, a personal reference.
+This is the friend that can speak intelligently about you and not mention the moments you could not handle your alchohol.

 Overall, if you are planning to Ditch Your Job Like a Bad Relationship, please take the time to tailor your resume to each job you apply for.
-I spent about 1-3 hours updating my resume to change out the key words, rearrange the formatting of my experience to first highlight what they are looking for in an applicant, etc. It wasn’t easy, but it was worth it; I landed many interviews and was able to be selective in where I wanted to work, who I wanted to work for and what I wanted to do.
+I spent about 1-3 hours updating my resume to change out the key words.
+I rearranged the formatting of my experience to first highlight what they are looking for in an applicant, etc. It wasn’t easy, but it was worth it.
+I landed many interviews and was able to be selective in where I wanted to work, who I wanted to work for and what I wanted to do.
 Please share your resume successes and failures if you have them!